rbergDrox/pinoven-event-dispatcher/README.md

 # Todo
+- merge payload if `public $payload`  or add data to existing payload
 - Automatic event hierarchy.
 It means by dealing with BeforeEvent, AfterEvent.
 Perhaps BetweenEvent.??
 - Implement Logger
 - Implement Container